What is a Registered Agent?

 -

-Do I need a registered agent in every state where my business is registered?
+Do I need a Statutory Agent in every state where my business is registered?

-Yes, if your business is registered to operate in multiple states, you typically need a registered agent in each state to ensure compliance with local regulations and to receive legal documents in each jurisdiction.
+Yes, if your business is registered to operate in multiple states, you typically need a Statutory Agent in each state to ensure compliance with local regulations and to receive legal documents in each jurisdiction.

 -